KCL-BMEIS/ExeTera/README.md

 * Addition of diet questionnaire schema
 * Reworking of arguments for hystorex import to support arbitrary numbers and names of csvs
 * Provision of highly-scalable merge functionality through ordered merge functions
+  * Fix for filtering of indexed string fields

 ### v0.2.5 -> v0.2.6
 * Moving from DataSet to Session class offering cleaner syntax